 I think he did a great job as director of national intelligence.

-And he's a he's a real warrior.
+And he's a real warrior.

 He's a fighter.

-Um I think he's smart, principled.
+I think he's smart, principled.

-I think he'd do a great job out there, but but he's been reluctant to even give me a hint that he has any interest in running.
+But he's been reluctant to even give me a hint that he has any interest in running.

-Yeah, and that's a shame too, because you tell me who has better teeth in any political sphere, right?
+Yeah, and that's a shame, too, because you tell me who has better teeth in any political sphere, right?

 But boy, that guy has some tremendous choppers.

-I mean, I I'd kill for those.
+I mean, I'd kill for those.

-And that alone, I think could help him in this situation.
+And that alone, I think, could help him in this situation.

 Oh, of course, Jeff.

-Uh I am advocating this now openly and publicly.
+I am advocating this now openly and publicly.

 I think you deserve a media show on Fox.

-Uh we'll think, you know, I'll take any show at this point.
+You know, I'll take any show at this point.

-All right, quick break more with Joe Concho on the other side than your calls, final half hour 800-941 Sean, our number, if you want to be a part of the program.
+Then your calls, final half hour, 800-941, Sean, our number, if you want to be a part of the program.

-And as we continue with Joe Concha, then we'll get to your calls 800-941 Sean.
+And as we continue with Joe Concha, then we'll get to your calls, 800-941, Sean.

-I noticed that there was this little cabal of all these blue check media people, and they live in their own little bubble.
+But when I had them, and it does take too much of your time, I noticed that there was this little cabal of all these blue check media people, and they live in their own little bubble.

 Have you noticed that too on social media?